 - An accredited facility with fully trained and licensed staff

 One of the most well-known outpatient gambling recovery protocols is facilitated by Gamblers Anonymous and based on a 12-step program similar to that used by Alcoholics Anonymous and Narcotics Anonymous.
 Gamblers Anonymous works with addicts who admit to their problem and seek to make amends as they also work to recover from gambling’s grasp.
 The organization, which protects all information shared within confidential meeting settings, works to bring newly admitted gamblers to a place where they can carry on with their lives, make restitution to anyone who has been harmed by their gambling and later serve as a mentor to others who are on the same path.

 If you or a loved one has realized an addiction to gambling, we can help you find local Gamblers Anonymous meetings, inpatient facilities or outpatient programs.
 Call today to break the chains of gambling on your life and begin working toward sobriety.
-We have trained staff available 24/7 to assist with your needs when you call 1-888-997-3147.
+We have trained staff available 24/7 to assist with your needs when you call 1-888-997-3147(Who Answers?).

 Prescription and Over-the-Counter Medications

 Medication can sometimes be a valuable part of a gambling addition recovery protocol.
 If you or someone in your family gambles compulsively, be careful and use only those medications that have been prescribed or recommended by a qualified professional.
 When you are controlled by one addiction, it is all too easy to fall into another through self-medication.
 However, medication prescribed and monitored by your doctor can aid in your overall recovery.